 Like rival and fellow teammate, Geoff Thompson, Charles has always been opinionated and never afraid to express his views.
 This has led him to question the governing body running the sport of Karate.
-However, in 1996, he was appointed coach of the English national Karate coach by the EKGB.
-His main aim was to bring more youngsters into an aging squad.
+However, in 1996, he was appointed coach of the English National Karate Team by the EKGB.
+His main aim was to bring more youngsters into an ageing squad.
 Through the 70s, 80s and early 90s, England/Great Britain had been one of the leading Karate nations.
 However, many of its top stars were now in their thirties.

 With a lack of publicity, the sport of Karate was losing talented young athletes to other more prominent and lucrative sports.
-Charles wanted to focus cadet and junior levels, who with the right exposure and experience would develop into elite senior competitors.
-His ideas helped develop some talented youngsters, such as Leon Waters, Jason Ledgister, Tanya Wickes, Craig Burke, Liam Brennan, Joanne Horner and Roy Daniels.
+Charles wanted to focus on cadet and junior levels, who with the right exposure and experience would develop into elite senior competitors.
+His ideas helped develop some talented youngsters, such as Leon Waters, Jason Ledgister, Tanya Wickes, Craig Burke, Liam Brennan, Joanne Horner, and Roy Daniels.
 He also wanted to put the sport on a more professional footing.
-To do this he hired extra coaches such as former World Champions Wayne Otto and Ahbdu Shaher and also Eddie Cuthbert, Tery Daley and Steve Kelly.
+To do this he hired extra coaches such as former World Champions Wayne Otto and Ahbdu Shaher and also Ian Cuthbert and Steve Kelly.

 Charles retired from coaching in 2000.
 However, he continues as the chief instructor of the BSKA.